Is aphantasia linked to lack of motivation?

 I have very weak imagery skills, and am beginning to suspect there may be a link….would be very interested to know what others think!

-This is a very good question Saadia, having been trained/educated in Strategic Foresight and as a Foresight Practitioner, my work (when I am not working on building the Aphantasia Network of course!!!) involves leading individuals and/or teams through a process of "imaginging their preferred futures" and then working backwards from a vision in order to figure out how one might achieve this desired future state.
+This is a very good question Saadia, thank you for asking.
+As a Foresight Practitioner, my work (when I am not working on building the Aphantasia Network of course!!!) involves leading individuals and teams through a process of "imaginging their preferred futures" and then working backwards from a vision in order to figure out how we might achieve this desired future state.
 I have a very vested interested in this question, as it greatly impacts not only my work but the work of all futurist/foresight practitioners — many of whom are unaware aphantasia even exists!

-I, too, have read research and cases on high-achievers and high-performing teams that envision a future state are more likely to achieve end goals/outcomes, especially if they imagine all the steps it will take to reach success; AKA it’s not just the vision itself that’s important, but the work required to get there that matters equally.
-Often we say, imagine the desired future state then work backwards from that vision to figure out all the necessary steps to get there — a process we call "backcasting."
+I, too, have read research and cases on high-achievers and high-performing teams that envision a future state are more likely to achieve end goals/outcomes, especially if they imagine all the steps it will take to reach success.
+That is, it’s not just the vision itself that’s important, but ‘imaginging’ all the work required to get there that matters equally.
+In foresight, we imagine the desired future state then work backwards from that vision – a process we call "backcasting."

 I don’t have a clear answer yet on your inquiry, as I am only in the beginning stages of exploring this, what it means for people with aphantasia, and for the discipline of foresight as a whole, but I will say that there are many logic-based frameworks to "strategic" foresight.

-Things like IF/Then statements are often used when exploring possible futures based on trends analysis (i.e. If x occurs, Then XYZ are all possible).
-It seems reasonable to me, based on early evidence that aphantasics excel at more logic-dominated fields, that aphants would excel at the non-visual frameworks for creating future states like IF/Then Frameworks.
+Things like developing ‘what if’ scenarios using if/then statements are often used when exploring possible futures based on trends analysis (i.e. If x occurs, then XYZ are all possible).
+It seems reasonable to me, based on early evidence that aphantasics excel at more logic-dominated fields, that aphants would excel at the non-visual frameworks for creating future states.
 When you apply this framework to personal futures, "If I research and write everyday (even if only for an hour), then I will complete my PhD on time to graduate."
 Seems pretty logical, less "imaginative" if you will.

 I wonder what would happen if we artificially created visualizatons of the desired state for aphantasic individuals, and whether there was any signficant difference in levels of achievement….
-I think I sense a research project coming on…. thanks for the question lots to ponder on!!
+I think I sense a research project coming on….
+Thanks again for the question… lots to ponder on!

 Hi Jennifer, thanks for your response, so many fab ideas to think about there!!